tampiland/bcard-server/README.md

 ### `npm start`

-It runs the app in the development mode and should open the frontend [http://localhost:3000](http://localhost:3000) in your browser automatically.
+It runs the server on port 4000.